The Hottentot (1922 film)

 The Hottentot is a 1922 American silent comedy film directed by James W. Horne and Del Andrews and starred Douglas MacLean.
 It is based on the 1920 Broadway play The Hottentot by William Collier, Sr. and Victor Mapes.
 Thomas H. Ince produced the feature with distribution by Associated First National.

-The story was refilmed by Warner Brothers as The Hottentot in 1929 as an early Vitaphone talkie.
+The story was remade by Warner Brothers as The Hottentot in 1929 as an early Vitaphone talkie.